-This part of the Danish inventory only comprises a full data set for all substances from 1995.
-From 1995 to 2000, there was a continuous and substantial increase in the contribution from the range of f-gases as a whole (134.6 %), calculated as the sum of emissions in CO2 equivalents.
-In 2000-2009, the increase of f-gas emissions continues with a lower increasing rate than for the years 1995 to 2000.
-Hereafter, the f-gas emission decreases.
+Up until 2000, there was a continuous and substantial increase in the contribution from the range of F-gases as a whole, calculated as the sum of emissions in CO2 equivalents.
+In 2000-2009, the increase of F-gas emissions continued with a lower increasing rate than for 90'ties.
+Hereafter, the F-gas emissions decreases.

-The use of HFCs has increased several folds and HFCs have become the dominant f-gases, comprising 68.8 % in 1995 but 94.8 % in 2021.
-HFCs are mainly used as a refrigerant.
-SF6 contributed considerably to the f-gas sum in earlier years, with 31.0 % in 1995 and reduced to 5.2 % in 2021.
-Due to environmental awareness the Danish legislation regulates the use of f-gases, e.g. since January 1, 2007 new HFC-based refrigerant stationary systems are forbidden.
-Refill of old systems are still allowed and the use of air condition-ing in mobile systems increases.
+The use of HFCs increased several folds and HFCs have become the dominant group of F-gases.
+HFCs are mainly used as a refrigerants.
+SF6 contributed considerably to the F-gas sum in earlier years due to the use in metal industries and due to the production of thermo windows.
+SF6 emissions increased again in 2011-2021 due to the modeled end of life decommissioning of the same thermo windows.
+Due to environmental awareness the Danish legislation regulates the use of F-gases, e.g. since January 1, 2007 new high GWP (global warming potential) HFC-based refrigerant stationary systems are forbidden.
+Refill of old systems are still allowed and the use of air conditioning in mobile systems increases.

 (For background data click here)